Tag Archive for: #codingforkids

 How does playing a video game teach code

 Minecraft, the game, is written in Javascript code.
-Javascript is one of the three core languages of the world wide web, which means that it is very used and very valuable.
-By understanding the Minecraft’s code the kids are actually learning to read and manipulate Javascript code.
+Javascript is one of the three core languages of the World Wide Web, which means that it is very used and very valuable.
+By understanding Minecraft’s code the kids are learning to read and manipulate Javascript code.
 The kids will learn to build websites and write code all with their knowledge that started by learning to make mods in Minecraft.

 See for yourself